ntrpi/HowToGetAwayWithMerner/README.md

 * Implemented the routes/endpoints for the back end.
 * Modified App.js by taking out the nav bar and making it a component as suggested by others on the team.
 * Added front and back end for Roles and UserRoles.
 Neither have update or details views since they are very simple models.
 The front end for UserRoles should be updated with dropdowns for the users (by email, not ID) and the roles (by name, not ID).
+* Since we don't currently have user authentication, I changed the listing model to use user_email instead of user_id since it's easier to type, and the emails are unique.

 #### Teamwork
 * Attended all meetings.